A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Ethical Considerations and Reproducibility

 \subsection{Ethical Considerations}

-The methodology presented in this paper operates on aggregated, anonymised performance data.
-It does not require access to any personally identifiable information (PII) or individual user-level data, and as such, it aligns with modern data privacy principles such as those outlined in GDPR and other regulations.
+The methodology presented in this paper can operate on aggregated performance data and does not require individual user-level data.
+This is privacy-favourable compared with user-level tracking, but it does not by itself establish GDPR compliance; compliance depends on the broader data collection, consent, retention, and governance context in which the method is deployed.
 The analysis focuses on the performance of the creative asset itself, not on the behaviour of individual users.
 However, any application of performance measurement could indirectly lead to algorithmic bias.
 For example, if the system consistently flags creatives targeted at a specific demographic as fatiguing more quickly, it could lead to a reduction in advertising shown to that group.
 It is therefore important that practitioners use this tool as one input into a broader decision-making process, and remain mindful of the potential for such second-order effects.